-Texas Children's Health Plan does not require a referral to in-network specialists, including behavioral health care, women's health care, or urgent care.
+Texas Children's Health Plan does not require approval, referral, or authorization to in-network specialists, including behavioral health care, women's health care, or urgent care.

 What number do I call to find out about these services?

 For more information, call Member Services toll-free at 1-800-659-5764.